PratGit1606/MasterProject---RocketRescue/README.md

-# XYZ 🌌
+# RocketRescue 🌌
-# Welcome to XYZ, a unique collection of space-themed games designed to help stroke patients regain their mobility through engaging and therapeutic activities.
+# Welcome to RocketRescue, a unique collection of space-themed games designed to help stroke patients regain their mobility through engaging and therapeutic activities.
 Developed as part of an independent project for Arizona State University (ASU), XYZ leverages the power of HTML, CSS, and the P5JS module of JavaScript to create interactive and supportive experiences for rehabilitation.

 # 🚀 Features
 1. Rocket Shooter 🚀